tukl-msd/DRAMSys/README.md

 - "mcconfig": memory controller configuration file
 - "tracesetup": The trace setup is only used in standalone mode.
 In library mode or gem5 mode the trace setup is ignored.
 Each device should be added as a json object inside the "tracesetup" array.

-Each **trace setup** device configuration consists of two parameters, **clkMhz** (operation frequency of the **trace player**) and a trace file **name**.
+Each **trace setup** device configuration can be a **trace player** ("type": "player"), a **traffic generator** ("type": "generator") or a **row hammer generator** ("type": "hammer").
+By not specifing the **type** parameter, the device will act as a **trace player**.
+All device configurations must define a **clkMhz** (operation frequency of the **traffic initiator**) and a **name** (in case of a trace player this specifies the **trace file** to play; in case of a generator this field is only for identification purposes).
+The optional parameter **addLengthConverter** adds a transaction length converter between initiator and DRAMSys.
+This unit divides a large transaction up into several smaller transactions with the maximum length of one DRAM burst access.
+The **maxPendingReadRequests** and **maxPendingWriteRequests** parameters define the maximum number of outstanding read/write requests.
+The current implementation delays all memory accesses if one limit is reached.
+The default value (0) disables the limit.

+A **traffic generator** can be configured to generate **numRequests** requests in total, of which the **rwRatio** field defines the probability of one request being a read request.
+The length of a request (in bytes) can be specified with the **dataLength** parameter.
+The **seed** parameter can be used to produce identical results for all simulations. **minAddress** and **maxAddress** specify the address range, by default the whole address range is used.
+The parameter **addressDistribution** can either be set to **random** or **sequential**.
+In case of **sequential** the additional **addressIncrement** field must be specified, defining the address increment after each request.

+The **row hammer generator** is a special traffic generator that mimics a row hammer attack.
+It generates **numRequests** alternating read requests to two different addresses.
+The first address is 0x0, the second address is specified by the **rowIncrement** parameter and should decode to a different row in the same bank.
+Since only one outstanding request is allowed, the controller cannot perform any reordering, forcing a row switch (precharge and activate) for each access.
+That way the number of activations on the target rows are maximized.

 Most configuration fields reference other JSON files which contain more specialized chunks of the configuration like a memory specification, an address mapping and a memory controller configuration.

 #### Trace Files

 A **trace file** is a prerecorded file containing memory transactions.
 Each memory transaction has a time stamp that tells the simulator when it shall happen, a transaction type (*read* or *write*) and a hexadecimal memory address.
+The optional length parameter (in bytes) allows sending transactions with a custom length that does not match the length of a single DRAM burst access.
+In this case a length converter has to be added.
+Write transactions also have to specify a data field when storage is enabled in DRAMSys.

 There are two different kinds of trace files.
 They differ in their timing behavior and are distinguished by their file extension.